perials/angular-quickstart-skeleton-app/README.md

 # angular-quickstart-skeleton-app - Sample code to help you get started with your next Angular App

 This is a bare minimum skeleton app for starting your next Angular application.
-It covers most of the key features of Angular that you use in a typical Angular App.
+It covers most of the key features of Angular that you would use in a typical Angular App.

 ## Installation
 ```